First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Introduction

-over any ABox simply because, for any journal and month, we can add a paper under submission that was never published.
+where $\Rdiamond \nm{publishedIn}(y,x,t)$ is an atom built from a positive temporal role $\Rdiamond \nm{publishedIn}$.
+Under the open-world semantics, this query has no answers over any ABox simply because, for any journal and month, we can add a paper under submission that was never published.
 The epistemic semantics for OMQs with FO-queries proposed by~\citeA{CalvaneseGLLR07} and partially realised in SPARQL~\cite{GlimmOgbuji13} yields more useful answers.
 In the query above, the answers $(x,t)$ are then such that every paper $y$ \emph{known} to be under submission to~$x$ at $t$ is eventually published in $x$.
-We observe that, as expected from the atemporal and 1D temporal cases, for OMQs with FO-queries that use positive temporal concepts as atoms interpreted under the epistemic semantics, the data complexity remains the same as for OMPIQs.
+We observe that, as expected from the atemporal and 1D temporal cases, for OMQs with FO-queries that use positive temporal concepts and roles as atoms (e.g., $\Rdiamond \nm{publishedIn}(y,x,t)$) interpreted under the epistemic semantics, the data complexity is the same as for \OMPIQ{}s.

 The article is structured as follows.
 In the remainder of this section, we briefly discuss related work.
-Section~\ref{sec:tdl} introduces our classification of temporal \DL{} logics, and Section~\ref{sec:tomq} defines and illustrates OMAQs and OMPIQs with their semantics.
+Section~\ref{sec:tdl} introduces our classification of temporal \DL{} logics, and Section~\ref{sec:tomq} defines and illustrates \OMAQ{}s and \OMPIQ{}s with their semantics.
 Section~\ref{sec:consistency} investigates the combined complexity of checking consistency of knowledge bases in our formalisms.
-Section~\ref{sec:DL-Lite} identifies classes of FO-rewritable OMAQs by projection to \LTL, while Section~\ref{OBDAfor Temporal} lifts the obtained results from Horn OMAQs to OMPIQs.
+Section~\ref{sec:DL-Lite} identifies classes of FO-rewritable \OMAQ{}s by projection to \LTL, while Section~\ref{OBDAfor Temporal} lifts the obtained results from Horn \OMAQ{}s to \OMPIQ{}s.
+First-order temporal OMQs under the epistemic semantics are briefly considered in Section~\ref{sec:omq}.
 We conclude in Section~\ref{conclusions} by discussing open problems and directions of further research.